Forest Carbon Partnership Facility

 Participants Committee

-The Participants Committee is the managerial body responsible for overseeing and facilitating operations of the FCPF.
-It meets twice a year to review submissions and select new participant countries, as well as approve funding allocations, rules of procedure, budgets and new methodologies.
-The Committee consists of 28 members (14 REDD+ Country Participants and 14 members collectively from Donor Participants and Carbon Fund Participants) and each member is entitled to one vote.
-Decisions are made by consensus but should efforts to reach consensus fail, a two thirds majority of members present and voting will suffice.
+The Participants Committee was the managerial body responsible for overseeing and facilitating operations of the FCPF.
+It met twice a year to review submissions and select new participant countries, as well as approve funding allocations, rules of procedure, budgets and new methodologies.
+The Committee consisted of 28 members (14 REDD+ Country Participants and 14 members collectively from Donor Participants and Carbon Fund Participants) and each member was entitled to one vote.
+Decisions were made by consensus but should efforts to reach consensus fail, a two thirds majority of members present and voting will suffice.

 Participants Assembly

-The Participants Assembly meets annually to elect the Participants Committee and provides oversight and guidance to the Participants Committee.
-Primarily a forum for information exchange and knowledge sharing, it is attended by participants from the Carbon Fund, eligible REDD+ countries and donor countries.
-To overturn decisions of the Participants Committee, a minimum of two-thirds majority from REDD+ Country Participants and two-thirds collective majority from Donor Participants and Carbon Fund Participants is required.
+The Participants Assembly met annually to elect the Participants Committee and provided oversight and guidance to the Participants Committee.
+Primarily a forum for information exchange and knowledge sharing, it was attended by participants from the Carbon Fund, eligible REDD+ countries and donor countries.
+To overturn decisions of the Participants Committee, a minimum of two-thirds majority from REDD+ Country Participants and two-thirds collective majority from Donor Participants and Carbon Fund Participants was required.

 The Carbon Fund Participants Committee